Tchaikovsky's Wife: Release

 The film was presented at the 75th Cannes Film Festival's main competition on May 18, 2022 (Day 2).
 In the context of the ongoing Russian invasion of Ukraine, European Film Academy president Agnieszka Holland criticised the decision to screen a Russian film at the Cannes' main competition, noting that Kirill Serebrennikov "used [the film's festival press conference] to praise a Russian oligarch and compare the tragedy of Russian soldiers to Ukrainian defenders.
-I would not give him such a chance at this very moment".
+I would not give him such a chance at this very moment", even though Serebrennikov openly condemns the war and for this all his productions in his home country were cancelled.

 Reception

 Film critic Zinaida Pronchenko negatively assessed the film: "One continuous ridiculous metaphor of the Russian world".
+On the contrary, Peter Bradshaw from The Guardian praised the film as far superior to Serebrennikov's previous Petrov's Flu, and described Alyona Mikhailova's performance as tremendous.